 It makes me feel like Hosea got the raw end of the deal, forced by God to spend his life chasing after a woman who embarrassed, hurt, and humiliated him over and over.
 My question, “why would you do that, Lord,” seems legit…

 But I’m learning that thebetter question is, “how, like Hosea, would God like to use the hard places of my life to demonstrate his love and commitment to a hurting world?“

 I have hard-to-handle boys.
 I just do.

-I can teach them, train them, and pray for them … but in the end, they’re still going to be hard-to-handle.
-It’s who God made them to be, and one day He’ll use it for something good (I’m believing that, mama!
-You with me??).
-This is the battle God has given me, and He wants me to fight it in a way that proves His love, character, and power to those around me.
+I can teach them, train them, and pray for them…but in the end, they’re still going to be hard-to-handle.
+It’s who God made them to be, and one day he’ll use it for something good.
+This is the battle God has given me, and he wants me to fight it in a way that proves his love, character, and power to those around me.

-It’s why I share challenges, hurts, and victories—so the hard places of my life can demonstrate God’s love to you, helping you believe that what He does for me, He can do for you.
+It’s why the Writing Team and I bare our souls for you in this space, sharing our challenges, hurts, and victories—so the hard places of our lives can demonstrate his love to you, helping you believe that what he does for us, he can do for you.

 Maybe you’re thinking to yourself, “I didn’t sign up for this when I became a Christian.
 I didn’t know God would ask me to (fill in the blank with your hard thing) when I chose to follow him.”
 I get it, mama.
 I’ve thought it, too.
 But here’s the thing…